fedoseevaa/fedoseevaa.github.io/README.md

-# Sasha Fedoseeva — Personal Website
+# Aleksandra Fedoseeva — Personal Website

 A single-page, multilingual personal portfolio.
 Pure HTML / CSS / JS — no build step.
 Designed to be deployed on **GitHub Pages**.